Health

 Hemorrhoid medicine and treatment

-Common hemorrhoid treatments help relieve the pain and soothe inflammation.
-These include:
+Common hemorrhoid treatments may help relieve the pain and soothe inflammation.
+These can include:

 Another effective remedy is a sitz bath, a shallow basin that fits inside the toilet and provides a comfortable place to bathe hemorrhoids in warm water.